Veterinary Surgery in Idaho

 - IVDD – Intervertebral Disk Disease

-In addition, veterinary abdominal (liver, spleen, GI, etc), thoracic (heart and lung), and neurologic (spine and brain) surgeries are also commonly performed by our experienced surgeons.
+In addition, veterinary abdominal (liver, spleen, GI, etc), thoracic (heart and lung), and neurologic (spine and brain) surgeries are commonly performed at WestVet.
 Some of the common ailments treated regularly by our surgeons include:

 - Brachycephalic Syndrome